-Welcome to the Rolleigraphy user’s website at rolleigraphy.eu.
+Welcome to the Rolleigraphy: Photography with a Rolleiflex at rolleigraphy.eu.
 It is a private site about Rollei, Rolleiflex and Rolleicord cameras.
 The Rolleigraphy Photo Gallery can be reached through a link at the top of this page.

 Over the years the site has grown.
 In recent times it has grown a lot and some more pages are to follow.
 Browsing a large site with a smartphone can be difficult.
-On the small screen there is not much room for links and the links in the navigation bar have to be larger then links on a notebook or computer screen.
+On the small screen there is not much room for links and the links in the navigation bar have to be larger than links on a notebook or computer screen.
 Another thing is that a number of site visitors are only interested in a part of the site: repair shops, serial numbers or a specific line of cameras like the Rollei 35 or the TLRs.
-Each of the camera families now has its sub-site with domain name but the most popular pages - repair shops and serial numbers - also have direct links from the main site at rolleigraphy.eu.
-For a while the sub-sites like rollei35.eu and tlr44.eu have existed next to a full rolleigraphy.eu main site but maintaining duplicate pages is rubbing up search engines the wrong way.
-I was forced to end that situation.
+Each of the camera families now has its sub-site with domain name but the most popular pages - repair shops and serial numbers - also have direct links from the main site.

 Acknowledgements and thanks